 - d) The project site is not located on a site included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5.
 The site has historically been used for agricultural/ranching activities and is currently developed as a community garden and park.
 Therefore, the project would not create a significant hazard to the public or the environment and there would be no impact to the environment from hazardous materials. - e) and f) The project is located within Safety Zone 2 of the Yuba County Airport which has a Land Use Compatibility Plan that was adopted on March 17, 2011.
-The project is proposing a complete streets project along an existing stretch of road and a retention basin on County owned land and does not have a land-use element that is inconsistent with the Yuba County Airport Land Use Compatibility Plan.
-The project would have no impact on public or private airstrips. - g) There project is enhancing drainage in the West Linda Community, therefore, there would be no major physical interference to the existing road system, there would be a less than significant impact with an emergency response or evacuation plan.
+The project is on County owned land and does not have a land-use element that is inconsistent with the Yuba County Airport Land Use Compatibility Plan.
+The project would have no impact on public or private airstrips. - g) There project is beautifying Friendship Park in the West Linda Community, therefore, there would be no major physical interference to the existing road system, there would be a less than significant impact with an emergency response or evacuation plan.